Cynchronized/Cynchronized/README.md

-### Hi there 👋

-## [Austin Thieu]
+## Austin Thieu

 👨‍💻 Full Stack Developer | 🌐 Web Enthusiast | 🚀 Passionate about Code

 ### About Me

 👋 Welcome to my GitHub profile!
-I'm [Austin], and I'm on a journey to explore the vast world of software development.
+I'm Austin, and I'm on a journey to explore the vast world of software development.
 I'm a firm believer in the power of code to create innovative solutions and make the world a better place.

 🚀 I specialize in full stack development, and I'm proficient in a range of technologies, including JavaScript, Java, HTML, and CSS.
 I'm constantly honing my skills and seeking opportunities to work on exciting projects that challenge me to think creatively and critically.